 According to her records, they also notice that her birthday is in a few days.
 Not only do they wish her a happy birthday but also extend a 5% discount on the dress as an early birthday gift.
 As a result, the customer feels appreciated and delighted by the services she received.

-Notice how the simple act of collecting customer data transformed the customer experience — making her feel loved and appreciated.
+Notice how the simple act of collecting customer data transforms the customer experience — making customers feel loved, appreciated, and connected.
 That’s the power of clienteling.

 Retail clienteling comprises five main components.